Ivyson/CG-Game/README.md

 - A modern web browser with WebGL and HTML5 support.
 - A code editor (optional, if you wish to modify the code).
+- This code was only Tested on Google Chrome and Microsoft Edge, I would Appreciate feedback on how it works if you tried it on a different Browser.

 ## Contribution